-Consuming raw garlic with your meals may be able to help reduce that inflammation and help stop a sore throat, but simply adding the ingredient to food might not be the most effective way to use garlic.
+Consuming raw garlic with your meals may be able to help reduce inflammation and help a sore throat, but there are better ways to use it to make it even more effective.
+In this article, I’ll show you four ways you can use the ingredient.

 Best ways to use garlic for a sore throat